 The History of the Wedding Band

-The history and tradition of wearing a wedding band, in most western cultures, is it's worn on the left hand, the fourth finger to be exact, known as the ring finger.
+The history and tradition of wearing a wedding band, in most western cultures, is that it is worn on the ring finger of the left hand.
 Wedding bands are a circle, the symbol of eternity, never ending.
 Many people believe it is a symbol of never ending love.
 Wedding rings today are a multi-billion dollar business.

 No one can really say for sure when this tradition actually started.
 Currently the oldest recorded exchange of wedding rings comes from ancient Egypt, approximately 4800 years ago.
 Reeds growing alongside the well-known papyrus plant were twisted and braided into rings.
 These materials the rings were made of were not very durable and didn't last very long.
 Eventually rings were made of leather, bone or ivory.
 The belief was the more expensive the material, the more love shown to the receiver and was a sign of wealth by the giver.